ros2/ros2_documentation/source/ROS-Framework/interfaces/Working-with-interfaces/Buffer-Backends/Using-Buffer-Backends.rst

 memory) and transport them with as few copies as the RMW and the backend allow.

-See :doc:`../Concepts/Intermediate/About-Buffer-Backends` for a conceptual overview.
+See :doc:`About-Buffer-Backends` for a conceptual overview.

 This guide covers: